SaxionMechatronics/smartnav-dataset/docs/deployment.md

 time_offset_lidar_to_imu: 0.0
 ```

 Some other information about the LiDAR is needed for the algorithm to handle the data coming from different sensor with different data formats.
 The param `lidar_type` supports 4 categories of sensor types including 1 for for Livox LiDARs, 2 for Velodyne, 3 for Ouster, 4 for MID360 LiDAR and any other number for default.
 If your LiDAR is immediately one of these categories, chose the parameter accordingly.
-Otherwise, for any other type of LiDAR you shoud:
+Otherwise, for any other type of LiDAR you should:

 - Chose 2, if you have a rotating LiDAR with multiple rings (if you echo the LiDAR's topic, you can see the ring for each point specified) such that for each point of the pointcloud, a distinct timestamp is not provided by the driver.
 You can learn about the fact that each point has a timestamp or not from the datasheet or manufacturer or simply echo the pointcloud topic and see if you have `ring` field for every point but no distinct `time` field.
 If you chose this option, make sure you also put a correct value of `scan_rate` according to the publishing rate of your sensor (can be acquired by `ros2 topic hz <topic_name>`).
 - Chose 3, if you see `ring` field and distinct `time` for each point.